danielregar/Bank-Customer-Churn/README.md

 This project analyzes a customer churn dataset provided by Maven Analytics, containing 9,997 rows of historical customer data from a fictional bank.
 The primary objective is to **identify key patterns behind customer churn (Exited = 1)** and offer **actionable recommendations** to improve retention and customer experience across departments.

 ---
+The main objective is to answer:
+> **Who is churning, and where should the business focus to reduce it?**

+---

 ## 📊 Dataset Summary